Claim your grocery credit refund, even if you don’t earn enough to file income taxes

 If Idaho requires you to file a tax return, you can claim the grocery credit on your individual income tax return.
 If you’re a part-time resident, you can get a prorated credit for the number of months you were in Idaho to offset any tax you owe.

 For more information, visit the Tax Commission’s website at tax.idaho.gov.
-Click on Get a grocery credit refund in the Quick Picks section.
+Click on Get a Grocery Credit Refund on the home page.

-The post Claim your grocery credit refund, even if you don’t earn enough to file income taxes appeared first on Local News 8.